Debnarayan-Sain/Debnarayan-Sain/README.md

 - 👋 Hi, I’m @Deb
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Engineering.
+- 🌱 I’m currently learning Electrical Engineering.
 - 💞️ I’m looking to collaborate with the organization in which i can implement my knowledge.
-- 📫 How to reach me ..email at=debnarayansain2017@gmail.com
+- 📫 How to reach me ? ..email me at=debnarayansain2017@gmail.com

 <!---
 Debnarayan-Sain/Debnarayan-Sain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.